payala/dexie/README.md

 There are some challenges in supporting such a wide list of tokens from a UI perspective.
 Currently, the list of tokens in the respective dropdowns are populated dynamically to ensure that there exists at least one pair in Uniswap for them.
 So once one token is selected, the other dropdown is conditioned to tokens that would form a valid pair at least on one DEX.

 With such a big list of tokens, it is important to be able to find your token.
 To make this easier, while you have the dropdown open, it is possible to type, and the list of available tokens will be filtered to the ones that match your input.

+### Deployed to Mainnet

+As part of making this complete and fully functional, I considered it is necessary to deploy this to Mainnet, so swaps on real tokens can be done.
+So the smart contract is deployed to:

+- ETH Mainnet: `0x8dfB32087B9CDE0dF71d0D6Bbc11F34AEB1da177`
+- Goerli Testnet: `0x8a4D021cd661D233bf1Ce3b9583116bfd1d490d3`

+And a functional frontend supporting Mainnet and Hardhat local node can be found at https://dexie.payala.me.

 # Future enhancements